PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 Two values of different data types, one falsy and another truthy are being compared somehow and are considered equal.
-I'd get it if we were comparing a string of numbers like `'1'` with a number like `1`, but this, this is weird.
+I'd get it if we were comparing a string of numbers like `'1'` with a number like `1`, but this... this is weird.

 Unfortunately, I no longer remember exactly what was the case, but I've had a situation in the past where this caused me to waste hours to figure out.